comprna/RATTLE/README.md

     -m, --min-occ
         min-occ (default: 0.3)
     -s, --split
-        split clusters into sub-clusters of size s for msa (default: 200) -r, --min-reads
+        split clusters into sub-clusters of size s for the multiple sequence alignment (default: 200) -r, --min-reads
         min reads to correct/output consensus for a cluster (default: 5) -t, --threads